The Best Super Nintendo Games To Play, Hidden SNES Gems

 So, it’s not enough to figure out the puzzles yourself.
 You must make Pac-Man solve them in order to advance.

-As for whether or not the game is enjoyable, we’ll say this.
+As for whether the game is enjoyable, we’ll say this.
 Using a slingshot as an emotional cattle prod is just as frustrating/sadistically satisfying as it sounds.

 Simply put, Uniracers is a game about sentient unicycles performing stunts while racing through side-scrolling levels.
 There’s also a rockin’ heavy metal soundtrack.